 Generally speaking, public hire taxis can be a bit more expensive to insure than private hire taxis, as the vehicles are often newer.

 Why does Taxi Insurance cost more than Car Insurance?

 Taxi Insurance tends to cost more than Car Insurance because of the statistically higher risk of having an accident, due to the fact that taxi drivers cover more miles than most motorists.
 Along with driving more miles, taxi drivers are also likely to have larger vehicles that sit within a higher insurance group.

 As a taxi driver, you’ll need to have a Taxi Insurance policy in order to use your vehicle to carry passengers for reward.
-If you have specific requirements, for example your taxi business owns a number of vehicles, Taxi Fleet Insurance is available.

 Public Liability Insurance, or Taxi Liability Insurance, protects you and your business against any claims of injury or damage to property by someone in your care.
 Having this cover can prove invaluable, when you consider the risks you’re exposed to as a taxi driver.